openshift-knative/cluster-devint/README.md

 is a shared cluster and does not have unlimited resources, so play nicely.

-The first time you deploy a Knative Service in a new namespace it may take up to a minute for it to become externally accessible.
-This delay should go away in future releases as we improve the Service Mesh integration with our Serverless Operator.

 # Suggesting changes to the DevInt Cluster

 The entire cluster is managed via [Argo